Warzone2100/flaME/doc/INSTALL README.txt

 Tileset/Object Data Installation:
 ---------------------------------

 This program also needs tileset and object data which is provided seperately.
 Extract the contents of these archives to your "MyDocuments/.flaME/" folder, or equivalent.
+You should only extract one "objectdata" folder to the ".flame" directory.